accendolabs/knolskape-api-document/source/index.html.md

 # Introduction

-Welcome to the Knolskape API!<br />
+Welcome to the Knolskape API!<br/>
-The main goal of this documentaion is to get Knolskape and Accendo on the same page regard this API Consuming.<br />
-**so feel free to change whatever seems convenient to you.**<br />
+The main goal of this documentation is to get Knolskape and Accendo on the same page regarding this API Consuming.<br/> **Do feel free to change whatever seems convenient to you.**<br/>
-kindly make sure to fill the (to be filled by Knolskape) sections.<br/> and feel free to add (to be filled by Accendo) as well.
+Kindly ensure to fill in the “(to be filled by Knolskape)” sections and feel free to add “(to be filled by Accendo)” as well.

 # API Flow
-In Knolskape, you will interact with Simulations and Users(Candidates).
-A Simulations is a set of sevecies.
-The relationship is, Simulations has many Users.
+In Knolskape, you will interact with Simulations and Users (Candidates).
+Simulations are a set of services.
+The relationship between Simulations and Users is that **a simulation will have many users.**

-The API usage flow will kicks in as per below:
+Kindly refer below for the flow of API usage:

-1) Using the <a href="#get-all-simulation"> Get All Simulation Api</a> Accendo pulls all Services.<br />
+1) Using <a href="#get-all-simulation"> Get All Simulation Api</a>, Accendo pulls all Services.<br />
-2) Setup project on accendo site by selecting services and adding users to the project.<br />
+2) Set up a project on Accendo site by selecting available Services and adding Users to the project.<br />
-3) Using the <a href="#register-users"> Register Users Api</a> Accendo registers users by projectId , users list and services list.<br />
+3) Using <a href="#register-users"> Register Users API</a>, Accendo registers Users by projectId, users list and services list.<br />
-4) User logs in to accendo site, Accendo redirects the user to Knolskape site - the simulation page- using the links from <a href="#register-users"> Register Users Api</a> response.<br />
+4) Users log in to Accendo site, Accendo redirects Users to Knolskape site (the simulation page) using the links from <a href="#register-users"> Register Users API</a> response.<br />
-5) User completes the simulation.<br />
+5) Users complete the Simulations.<br />
 6) Knolskape sends a server-side update (Simulation Completion) to Accendo site.<br /> using the Callback URL provided by accendo during user registration.<br />
-7) Knolskape redirects (Simulation Completion) the user back to Accendo site.<br /> using the Redirect URL provided by accendo during user registration.<br />
+7) Knolskape redirects (Simulation Completion) Users back to Accendo site <br /> using the Redirect URL provided by accendo during user registration.<br />
-8) Accendo can pulls the status and scores using <br />
+8) Accendo can pull the status and scores using <br />
     <a href="#get-simulation-status-and-scores-user-level"> Get Simulation Status and Scores - Candidate level</a> or <br /> <a href="#get-simulation-status-and-scores-project-level"> Get Simulation Status and Scores - Project level </a> .<br />
 # Authentication